littleosbook/littleosbook/user_mode.md

 It might now be interesting to start thinking about writing a short libc for your programs.
-Some of the functionality requires [system calls](#system-calls) to work, but some, such as the `string.h` functions, does not.
+Some of the functionality requires [system calls](#system-calls) to work, but some, such as the functions in `string.h`, does not.

 ## Further Reading